rustminded/xtask-wasm/README.md

     cargo xtask serve
     ```

-## An example that will run the dev server using the `run-example` feature:
+## An example using the `run-example` feature:

+This library also provides a helper to run examples from the `examples/` directory using a
+development server.
+This is under the feature `run-example`.

 * In the file `examples/my_example.rs`, create your example:
     ```rust